raykotab/elTrileroGame/Readme.md

 # Game: El Trilero De Las Ramblas

-- El Trilero ("shell-game artist, or "Thimble-rig") is a typical Scam in las Ramblas de Barcelona for every tourist to enjoy, but sadly just until now.
+- El Trilero ("shell-game artist, or "Thimble-rig") is a typical Scam in las Ramblas de Barcelona for every tourist to enjoy... but sadly not anymore.

-- The changes in social environments due to COVID-19 issues, have put and end to this traditional practice of subsidiary cosmic justice.
+- The changes in social environments due to COVID-19 issues, have put a end to this traditional practice of subsidiary cosmic justice.

 - This application is intended to give visitors a grasp of the experience of being ripped off by a 'trilero'.

-- First of all, this is a watered-down version of this experience, because an important part of the thrill is being surrounded by menacing men playing their role, and the effort of the artists is it, to build up momentum on your nerves.
+- First of all, this is a watered-down version of this experience.

+- An important part of the thrill is being surrounded by menacing men playing their role, and the effort of the artists is to build up momentum on your nerves.
 And this, as the reader can most definetly understand, is not so easy to replicate on a web page app.

-## Front boilerplate
-## Install

-- npm install -g parcel-bundler
-- npm install

-## Use
- - npm run dev
- - npm run build
+- Think an all those buttons who scream: "CLICK ME!!" all over the Internet, and you will see the Web is no stranger to this Philosophy